KMKoushik/action-pr-gifs/README.md

 # action-pr-gifs

 Post GIF as comments for PRs based on type of the PR.
+[Checkout this sample PR](https://github.com/koushikmohan1996/action-pr-gifs/pull/3)

 This action uses advanced NLP to detect whether the PR is feature or fix.